The amount of water a plant consumes may vary depending on many factors. Mistakes in this matter can lead to trouble.

 Dehydration

-Sometimes spruces get a strong planting shock and do not establish roots for the entire first growing season.
+Sometimes, spruces get a strong planting shock and do not establish roots for the entire first growing season.
 It is not until the following year that their root system begins to develop.

 If the plant is not watered in time during this period, it can drop its needles and die.

-To get a positive result, constantly check the soil near the roots of the newly planted spruce and do not let it dry out by more than an inch.
+To get a positive result, constantly check the soil near the roots of the newly planted spruce, and do not let it dry out by more than an inch.

 Potted watering

 To avoid overheating, place the pot on the ground on ground, not on concrete.
-Also, if possible, place the pot behind some kind of barrier so that it gets a minimum of sunlight.
+Also, if possible, place the pot behind some barrier so that it gets a minimum of sunlight.
 At the same time, the spruce should get at least a few hours of direct sun a day.